Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Dimension identities for - and -modules

-To a partition $\pi$ we associate a \emph{Young diagram}, which consists of left-justified rows of boxes, such that the $i$th row from the top contains $\pi_i$ boxes.
+The \emph{Young diagram} of a partition $\pi$ is a left-justified arrangement of boxes such that the $i$th row from the top contains $\pi_i$ many boxes.
+We often identify a partition with its Young diagram.
 Note that $|\pi|$ is the number of boxes in the Young diagram of $\pi$.
 We define the \emph{rank}, denoted by $\rk\pi$, to be the length of the main diagonal of the Young diagram of $\pi$.
-We write $\Par(p \times q)$ for the set of partitions whose Young diagram fits inside a $p \times q$ rectangle.
+We write $\Par(p \times q)$ for the set of partitions whose Young diagram fits inside a rectangle with $p$ rows and $q$ columns.
+If we do not wish to restrict the number of columns, then we write $\Par(p \times \infty)$.
 The \emph{conjugate} partition of $\pi$ is the partition whose Young diagram is that of $\pi$ reflected about the main diagonal; we write $\pi'$ to denote the conjugate of $\pi$ (but see our disclaimer at the beginning of Section~\ref{sec:Congruence}).
-In diagrams, we use the symbol $\bullet$ to denote the zero partition $0 \coloneqq (0, \ldots, 0)$, corresponding to the empty Young diagram.
+We use the symbol $\bullet$ to denote the empty Young diagram, corresponding to the zero partition $0 \coloneqq (0, \ldots, 0)$.
+We say that a partition has \emph{even rows} (resp., \emph{columns}) if all rows (resp., columns) of its Young diagram contain an even number of boxes.
+Upon filling the boxes in a Young diagram with entries, we call the resulting object a \emph{tableau}.

-A partition $\pi$ of rank $r$ can be uniquely described by its arm lengths $\al_1> \cdots > \al_r$ and leg lengths $\be_1 > \cdots > \be_r$, as follows.
-Define $\al_i$ to be the number of boxes in the $i$th row strictly to the right of the main diagonal in the Young diagram of $\pi$; likewise, define $\be_i$ to be the number of boxes in the $i$th column strictly below the main diagonal.
-In this way, we will often denote a partition by its \emph{Frobenius symbol}, writing
+A partition $\pi$ of rank $r$ can be uniquely described by its arm lengths $\al_1> \cdots > \al_r \geq 0$ and leg lengths $\be_1 > \cdots > \be_r \geq 0$, as follows.
+Define $\al_i$ to be the number of boxes in the $i$th row strictly to the right of the main diagonal in the Young diagram of $\pi$; likewise, define $\be_j$ to be the number of boxes in the $j$th column strictly below the main diagonal.
+In this way, one can denote a partition by its \emph{Frobenius symbol}, writing